Grant-Shaw/FishApp/README.md

-# honours_project
+# FishAPP

-A new Flutter project.
+This is a flutter project created for my honours in Software Engineering.

-## Getting Started
+The purpose of this app is to allow fishermen to keep track of their catch, the location and the methods used.
+It serves as a free and simple to use alternative to other similar apps which focus on social media aspects and monetisation.

-This project is a starting point for a Flutter application.
+## Images